Don Joyce (musician): Death

 Joyce died of heart failure in Oakland, California, on July 22, 2015, at the age of 71.
 He was cremated, and the band packaged two grams of his remains with the first 1000 CD copies of Negativland's 2016 album Over the Edge Vol. 9: The Chopping Channel.
 750 of his O.T.E. and live show Fidelipac audio carts were also sent along with those ashes.
 Don's remains became a viral story on the internet.

 Following Joyce's death, filmmaker Ryan Worsley directed an 80-minute documentary, How Radio Isn't Done, featuring surviving members of Negativland as well as archival footage of Joyce himself.

-Over the Edge continues on KPFA, hosted by Jon Leidecker and Robert "KrOB" Cole.